 3. Make a Recipe in Honor of African American Cuisine

-Watermelon & Red Birds – The very first cookbook to celebrate Juneteenth, from food writer and cookbook author Nicole A. Taylor—who draws on her decade of experiences observing the holiday.
+Watermelon & Red Birds by Nicole Taylor – The very first cookbook to celebrate Juneteenth, from food writer and cookbook author Nicole A. Taylor—who draws on her decade of experiences observing the holiday.

 4. Read Books and Watch Movies about Juneteenth

-Illustrated Black History: Honoring the Iconic and the Unseen – A breathtaking collection of original portraits depicting Black heroes—both famous and unsung—who made their mark on activism, science, politics, business, medicine, technology, food, arts, entertainment and more.
-Each entry includes a lush drawing or painting by artist George McCalman, along with an insightful essay summarizing the individual's life story.
+Illustrated Black History: Honoring the Iconic and the Unseen by George McCalman – A collection of original portraits depicting Black heroes who made their mark on activism, science, politics, business, medicine, technology, food, arts, entertainment and more.
+Each entry includes lush artwork by artist George McCalman, along with an insightful essay.

-General Gordon Granger – This biography sheds fascinating new light on a colorful commander who fought through the Civil War from its first major battles to its last and left an impact on the Reconstruction.
+General Gordon Granger by Robert C. Connor – This long-overdue biography sheds fascinating new light on a colorful commander who fought through the Civil War in the West from its first major battles to its last, and left his impact on the Reconstruction that followed.

-Juneteenth: The Story Behind the Celebration – Using decades of research in archives around the nation, this book helps separate myth from reality and tells the story behind the celebration in a way that provides new understanding and appreciation for the event.
+Juneteenth: The Story Behind the Celebration by Edward T. Cotham – Using decades of research in archives around the nation, this book separates myth from reality and tells the story behind the celebration in a way that provides new understanding and appreciation for the event.

-On Juneteenth – The essential, sweeping story of Juneteenth's integral importance to American history, as told by a Pulitzer Prize-winning historian and Texas native Annette Gordon-Reed.
+On Juneteenth by Annette Gordon-Reed – The essential, sweeping story of Juneteenth's integral importance to American history, as told by a Pulitzer Prize-winning historian and Texas native.

 Add a comment to: Juneteenth: History and Celebration